GeoERA

 GeoERA logo. © GeoERA.

-The groundwater theme aims to provide data, information and decision-support tools for the long-term protection, sustainable management and improvement of groundwater resources across Europe, within the framework of societal challenges and EU policies.
-The theme is made up of a number of research projects, in which we have a leading role:
+The groundwater theme aimed to provide data, information and decision-support tools for the long-term protection, sustainable management and improvement of groundwater resources across Europe, within the framework of societal challenges and EU policies.
+The theme was made up of a number of research projects in which we had a leading role:

 HOVER

-The project aims to gain understanding of the controls on groundwater quality across Europe using the combined expertise and data held by member states.
-We are working on nitrate and pesticide transport in groundwater and the presence of emerging organic compounds in groundwater.
+The project aimed to understand the controls on groundwater quality across Europe using the combined expertise and data held by member states.
+BGS worked on nitrate and pesticide transport in groundwater and the presence of emerging organic compounds in groundwater.

 RESOURCE

-CHAKA is a review of methods of characterising and classifying karst aquifers, with development and application of a karst classification method to diverse karst aquifers in Europe.
+CHAKA was a review of methods of characterising and classifying karst aquifers, with development and application of a karst classification method to diverse karst aquifers in Europe.

-The Pan-EU Groundwater Resources Map will use average depths and thicknesses of aquifers and aquitards to produce a map showing the depth and volume of fresh groundwater (including the position of the fresh-salt water interface) and calculate Europe’s fresh groundwater balance.
+The pan-EU groundwater resources map used average depths and thicknesses of aquifers and aquitards to produce a map showing the depth and volume of fresh groundwater (including the position of the fresh/salt-water interface) and calculate Europe’s fresh groundwater balance.

 TACTIC

-The aim of the project is to enhance the utilisation of data and knowledge acquired by European geological surveys in understanding the effects of climate change on groundwater systems.
-The project deliverable is a toolbox for assessing these effects and includes collected and processed data, visual information, mathematical tools and methodological protocols and guidelines.
+The aim of the ‘Tools for assessment of climate change impact on groundwater and adaptation strategies’ (TACTIC) project was to better use data and knowledge acquired by European geological surveys in understanding the effects of climate change on groundwater systems.
+The project deliverable was a toolbox for assessing these effects and includes collected and processed data, visual information, mathematical tools and methodological protocols and guidelines.

 VOGERA

 Human activities in the subsurface pose a risk of introducing or releasing pollutants into shallow groundwater resources.
-The VOGERA project is aimed at improving scientific understanding of the vulnerability of shallow groundwater from deep subsurface, industrial energy-related activities including:
+The ‘Vulnerability of shallow groundwater resources to deep subsurface energy-related activities.’
+(VOGERA) project aimed to improve scientific understanding of the vulnerability of shallow groundwater to deep subsurface, industrial energy-related activities, including:

 • geothermal energy production